The extender algebra and $\Sigma^2_1$-absoluteness: Other applications

-By a result of Woodin (see \cite{KeLaZa:Regular}), if there is a measurable Woodin cardinal then there is a forcing $\bbP$ that forces every $\Sigma^2_2$ sentence $\varphi$ that holds in some forcing extension satisfying CH.
+Several partial positive results were proved in \cite{DoSch:Extender} and in \cite{FaKeLaMa:Absoluteness}.
+By a result of Woodin (see \cite{KeLaZa:Regular}), if there is a measurable Woodin cardinal then there is a forcing $\bbP$ that simultaneously forces every $\Sigma^2_2$ sentence~$\varphi$ that holds in some forcing extension satisfying $\CH$.
 The forcing $\bbP$ is the iteration of the collapse of $2^{\aleph_0}$ to $\aleph_1$ and an another forcing notion.
 It is not known whether the collapse of $2^{\aleph_0}$ to $\aleph_1$ alone suffices for this conclusion.